rotheconrad/F100_Prok_Recombination/README.md

 ![Your data on top of a model build from your own data](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/my_species_custom_model_GAMplot.png)

-### Step 05: Clusters of the most frequently recombining genomes
+### Step 05: Identify Significant Outliers

+In this step we'll use the sigpairs.tsv output files from any of the models in step 04 to build some bar plots looking at which groups from the meta data file are most represented above or below the GAM modeled F<sub>100</sub> score confidence intervals.

+### Step 06: F<sub>100</sub> score Clustered Heatmap

 This step reads in the ${my_species}\_F100.tsv file from Step 02 and generates a square F100 distance (1 - F100) matrix then creates a hierarchical clustered heatmap figure saved as a PDF. (future addition: clustering algorithm to automatically partition the distance matrix into clusters)